tingvo/Terminal-Chess/README.md

-This project is a simple chess board controllable in the terminal.
+This project is a simple chess board controllable in the terminal, built in python.
 I created this as practice while re-learning how to code.

 In the current version at least, it doesn't work like a chess game online that tells you where you can and can't place a piece, but like a chess board in the real world where you can place a piece anywhere.